Richard Posner: Same-sex marriage

 In September 2014, Posner authored the opinions in the consolidated cases of Wolf v.
 Walker and Baskin v.
 Bogan challenging Wisconsin and Indiana's state level same-sex marriage bans.
 The opinion of the three-judge panel on the 7th Circuit Court of Appeals ruled that Indiana and Wisconsin's bans on same-sex marriage were unconstitutional, affirming a lower court ruling.
 During oral arguments, Wisconsin's attorney general cited tradition as a reason for maintaining the ban, prompting Posner to note that: "It was tradition to not allow blacks and whites to marry—a tradition that got swept away."
 Though Posner argued in his 1992 book Sex and Reason that prohibitions against gay marriage were rationally justified, he held in the 2014 cases that the same-sex marriage bans were both "a tradition of hate" and "savage discrimination".
 Posner wrote the opinion for the unanimous panel, finding the laws unconstitutional under the Equal Protection Clause.
-The Supreme Court then denied writ of certiorari and left Posner's ruling to stand.
+The Supreme Court then denied a writ of certiorari and left Posner's ruling to stand.